nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

       Type:                  ResolvedRefs
   ```

-  This is because in the HTTPRoutes we created earlier, they both reference `SnippetsFilter` resources that do not currently
+  The HTTPRoutes created earlier both reference `SnippetsFilter` resources that do not currently
-  exist, and thus a 500 error code response will be returned on requests that are processed by these HTTPRoutes.
+  exist, creating a 500 error code response returned on requests that are processed by these HTTPRoutes.
-  We will solve this in the next section when we add SnippetsFilters.
+  This issue will be resolved using SnippetsFilters.

+---

 ## Configure rate limiting to the coffee application

-Lets configure rate limiting to our coffee application by adding the following `SnippetsFilter`:
+Configure rate limiting to the coffee application by adding the following `SnippetsFilter`:

 ```yaml
 kubectl apply -f - <<EOF